WesAllenInc/irelandpay-analytics-pulse/manual-security-fixes-guide.md

 1. Log in to the [Supabase Dashboard](https://app.supabase.com)
 2. Select your project (`ainmbbtycciukbjjdjtl`)
 3. Go to the **SQL Editor** section
-4. Create a new query
+4. Create a new SQL query
 5. Copy and paste the contents of the security fixes SQL script:

 ```sql
 -- Migration to fix all security issues identified by Supabase linter
 -- Date: 2025-06-25
 -- 1. Fix SECURITY DEFINER Views
 -- Recreate all views without SECURITY DEFINER property
 -- Drop and recreate master_data view
 DROP VIEW IF EXISTS public.master_data CASCADE;
 CREATE VIEW public.master_data AS